Skip to main content

 noise Level50 dB

 Reviewers describe the Keystone as a straightforward, no-nonsense dehumidifier that does exactly what it promises.
-The 50-pint daily capacity matches the TOSOT, and the 3,000 sq. ft. coverage rating makes it suitable for large basements, open living areas, and whole-floor use.
-It is a popular choice among reviewers who need dependable moisture removal without premium-tier pricing or smart features they do not plan to use.
+The 50-pint daily capacity matches the hOmeLabs, and the 4,500 sq. ft. coverage rating makes it suitable for large basements, open living areas, and whole-floor use.
+It includes a built-in pump — a feature that typically requires spending $300+ — making it attractive for basement installations where gravity drainage is not an option.

 The Keystone's humidistat receives positive marks from reviewers for accuracy.
 Customers report that it maintains their target humidity level — typically set at 45-50% — with consistent cycling that does not overshoot or undershoot noticeably.
 The auto-restart feature after power outages is frequently mentioned in customer reviews as a key reliability feature, particularly by buyers using it in basements where storms can knock out power temporarily.
 The unit comes back on at your previous settings without any manual intervention.